xwmx/nb/docs/index.markdown

 by either clicking the image item or using the down arrow (`↓`) link.

 [`nb browse --gui`](#browse---gui) displays images in any GUI web browser.
-Some terminals and terminal web browsers, including [`w3m`](http://w3m.sourceforge.net/), can be configured to display images directly within the terminal.
+Some terminal web browsers, such as [`w3m`](http://w3m.sourceforge.net/), can be configured to display images.

-[`nb show`](#show) can display images directly within the terminal.
+[`nb show`](#show) can display images directly in the terminal with supported tools and configurations, including:
-Supported tools and configurations include:

 - [ImageMagick](https://imagemagick.org/) with a terminal that
   supports [sixels](https://en.wikipedia.org/wiki/Sixel)